AngrySonics/srb2-sm64/README.md

 # Sonic Robo Blast 2 (WITH MARIO FROM SUPER MARIO 64!!!!!)
-A fork of Sonic Robo Blast 2 that replaces the player with Mario using libsm64 (ROM not included) (ai slop code not included) (actual code not included i havent started yet)
+A fork of Sonic Robo Blast 2 that replaces the player with Mario using [libsm64](https://github.com/libsm64/libsm64) (ROM not included.
+Be a good person.
+Legally dump your Super Mario 64 cartridge.
+Or don't, I'm not your mother, and you shouldn't be listening to some guy on the internet anyways.) (ai slop code not included) (actual code not included i havent started yet)
 <img width="2752" height="1536" alt="recreation of an ai slop image i found that had mario in greenflower zone act 1 with an early sonic sprite from like 1999 or 1998 in the hud" src="https://github.com/user-attachments/assets/fd5dd709-0f01-4f96-b794-e921c8be08ef" />